Why is Belarus amassing troops along its border with Ukraine?

 “But I doubt Belarus will send its own troops to war,” he added.

-“Lukashenko’s regime is a complete vassal state to the Kremlin but it is more valuable for Russia to keep it as a launchpad for military operations than engulf it into the war,” Boulegue said.
+“Lukashenko’s regime is a complete vassal state to the Kremlin, but it is more valuable for Russia to keep it as a launchpad for military operations than engulf it into the war,” Boulegue said.
 “The moment they do that, it creates much more instability than necessary, with the risk of losing regime stability in Minsk, and forcing a hard international response.”